Commander Blert Blach was no fool.

 "This is where I leave you, lady."
 He said, turning to me once he was in front of the carriage.
 "Oh!"
 He exclaimed, looking at a figure behind me.
 "Miss Alice!"

 "Alice?"
 I threw a glance back, and there she was.
-My out-of-breath, monotone lady-in-waiting.
+An out-of-breath, monotone lady-in-waiting.

 "You."
 Alice's nostrils were flaring.
 She stood a few feet away, having just come out of the forest.

-"Oh, boys!"
+"Oh, Jeremy, Alfons!"
 Holison called out, having caught sight of several other figures following in Alice's trail, also exiting the forest.
 It was a bunch of armored men, possibly less breathless than she was.
 "Have you heard—?"
 Holison ran up to his older colleagues and disappeared into their crowd.

 My gaze fell back on Alice.

-She didn't look so monotone, closing in on me with glaring pink eyes, rumpled hairs and untidy clothes.
-There was a handful of tree leaves stuffed in her hair.
+She didn't look so monotone, closing in on me with glaring pink eyes, rumpled hair, and untidy clothes.
+There was a handful of tree leaves stuck in her hair.

-"Long time no shee."
-I smiled awkwardly, holding my jaw, a little flustered by her unexpected ability to... uh, human, I guess.
+"Long time no shee," I smiled awkwardly, holding my jaw, a little flustered by her unexpected ability to... uh, human.

 Alice's angry gaze broke away from me and landed on the knights who had left the forest moments after she did.
 Within half a second, she seemed to have remembered or realized something, because her stare softened and her aggressive steps halted.

 "Miss Alice, be sure to shackle the criminal and put her in the carriage!"
-Holison ordered before walking away with his panicking colleagues towards the commander's location.
+Holison ordered before walking away with his panicking colleagues.

 "So," I turned to the lady-in-waiting.
 "Given your body language, I understand you were worried about me, Alice?"
 I threw her a smug look.